-The Citi Chairman American Express Card’s exclusivity is owed to the fact that membership in this card club is only open to those who have significant investments with a Citigroup brokerage account.
+The Citi Chairman American Express Card’s exclusivity is from the fact that membership in this card club is only open to those who have significant investments with a Citigroup brokerage account.

-It’s rumored to come with a credit limit as high as $300,000 and a relatively low annual fee of $500.
-Along with the other cards on the list, the travel perks are extreme and include upgrades, access to private airport lounges, and the ubiquitous concierge service to arrange travel and dining at your pleasure.
+Rumors claim that the card comes with a credit limit as high as $300,000 and a relatively low annual fee of $500.
+Along with the other cards on the list, the travel perks are extreme.
+They include travel upgrades, access to private airport lounges, and the ubiquitous concierge service to arrange travel and dining at your pleasure.